Tom Moore, the meet director of the Modesto Relays, announced by phone to the

 A silly rhyming named poster wrote:

->And when the going got tough - in the Toronto 150 and in the
+And when the going got tough - in the Toronto 150 and in the

->Sacramento 200 - he (Johson) quit.
+Sacramento 200 - he (Johson) quit.

-So you're saying that running 19.32 or 43.18 weren't "tough" for Johnson?
+So you're saying that running 19.32 or 43.18 weren't tough for Johnson?

 And exactly what kind of times do you think Michael might have posted if

-he'd have h
+he'd have had

 The other 3 guys on the relay will thank him after the medal ceremony when